 - Syllabus (course content)

 - Textbook

 - Schedule of lectures

 - Goals of course

 - Communicating with Dr. Groisser outside class

 - Office hours

 - Emailing me

+- Lecture modality

+- Who may attend face-to-face or Zoom lectures?

 - Graded components of course

 - Exams

 - Homework

 - Student Honor Code

+- Importance of following rules and instructions

 - My grading system for this course

 - Recordings of lectures

+- Attendance policy

-- Attendance policy • What if you miss an exam?
+- What if you miss an exam?

 - Accommodations for students with disabilities

 - Teaching-evaluations

 - UF Health and Wellness Resources

-Syllabus (course content): A rigorous treatment of concepts and tools learned in Calculus 1, Calculus 2, and/or precalculus.
-We will cover chapters 1-9 of the textbook, with a few omissions and additions.
+Syllabus (course content): Multivariable and single-variable calculus from a metric-space point of view.
+We will cover chapters 1-4 and 6-8 of the textbook, with a few omissions and additions.
 General topics will include: